saina25/real-time-process-monitoring-dashboard/README.md

 - The application updates CPU and memory usage every **2 seconds**.
 - The **top 10 processes** consuming the most CPU are displayed.
 - To **terminate a process**, select it from the list and click **"Kill Process"**.
+- Integrate Deadlock Detection using NetworkX.
+- Click "Check Deadlocks" to scan and resolve circular process dependencies.

 ---
 ## Future Enhancements
 - Add sorting and filtering options for the process list.
 - Improve error handling for permission-restricted processes.
 - Implement a confirmation prompt before killing processes.
+- Enhance AI-powered analysis to predict potential system slowdowns.
+- Provide graphical insights for process history tracking

 ---
 ## Acknowledgments